 Kyle “JustSole” Clark is a dancer and choreographer with expertise in hip-hop and street dance.
 The founder and artistic director of Just Sole Street Dance Theater, Clark studied ballet, modern dance, and jazz at The University of the Arts and with PHILADANCO.
 He has performed with the Philadelphia-based Eleone Dance Theater, and later joined the renowned hip-hop company Rennie Harris PureMovement as a principal dancer, before serving as rehearsal director.
 Clark teaches dance at The University of the Arts, Temple University, and Bryn Mawr College, and has taught hip-hop master classes for dance companies and universities around the world, including Alvin Ailey American Dance Theater, Cairo Opera Ballet Company, The Hebrew University of Jerusalem, State University of New York at Oswego, and others.
 In 2016, Clark received Center support to present The Life of a Just Sole, a project that will bring together some of hip-hop’s most influential pioneers in a dance-theater performance blending street dance techniques with spoken word narration and video.

-Jan Krzywicki is a composer and a 1996 Pew Fellow.
+Sheila M. Sofian is a filmmaker and a 1997 Pew Fellow.

 New York choreographer David Gordon, a founding artist of New York’s Judson Dance Theater, worked with Susan Hess Modern Dance to re-envision his 2009 piece Uncivil Wars: Moving with Brecht & Eisler.

 Rudresh Mahanthappa is a saxophonist and composer who hybridizes progressive jazz and South Indian classical music.

 Curator Lee Tusman on curating a site-specific performance informed by and presented at the Barnes Foundation.